tonikelope/coronapoker/README.md

 ## 🏗️ Architecture

-A high-level map of how the whole app fits together, covering the launch flow, the runtime core (`GameFrame` talking to `Crupier`), the engine subsystems that hang off it, and the shared `Helpers` foundation:
+A high-level map of the current product architecture: the independent Swing and GDX applications, their neutral presentation contracts, the single shared game core, common assets, packaging and certification layers:

 ![CoronaPoker module map](docs/diagrams/coronapoker-module-map.png)